PV-Tutorials/2024_Analytics_Webinar/README.md

 1. Create the environment and install the requirements.
 The repository includes a `requirements.txt` file that contains a list the packages needed to run this tutorial.
-To install them using conda run:
+The requirements file pins versions to those shown in the demo.
+   This ensures you will get the same results as were presented in the webinar, but we encourage you to check out the latest versions of all the packages for the most up to date functionality.
+To install them using conda and pip run:

    ```
    conda create --name rdtools_demo python==3.10 notebook==6.48